 Who was afraid of Jesus and why?
-It is amazing to think that people could be fearful of Jesus.
+It is incredible to think that people could be fearful of Jesus.
 He was a totally “safe” Person.
 Women, children and defenceless people all admired Him and felt comfortable in His presence.
 They liked Him and wanted to be with Him.
 The religious rulers hated Jesus for exposing their hypocrisy and feared the consequences His actions might have with Rome, but they were not afraid of Jesus as a Person.
 So who was afraid?

 Then all the people of the region of the Gerasenes asked Jesus to leave them, because they were overcome with fear.
 So he got into the boat and left., Luke 8:37, NIV

 ...great fear… [KJV] …thoroughly frightened… [Phillips]…gripped with great fear… [NASB]

 What was it that caused these people to react in such a way?
 What did Jesus do?

 Jesus had simply sailed across the Lake of Galilee to the region of the Gerasenes.
 As He had landed with His disciples, He had been confronted with a demon-possessed man - a man that no one had been able to control.
 Jesus had freed the man, and for a reason known only to Himself, He had granted the demon’s request to go into a nearby herd of pigs rather than go into the Abyss [bottomless pit].
 The pigs had been driven mad and rushed down a steep slope plunging into the lake and drowning.
 The pig shepherds had gone and spread the news of what had happened.
 A crowd had come to see what had happened for themselves.